 Plants in Paper bags

 This trend first came to my attention on Instagram when I started following interior accounts.
 They make so much logical sense to me.
 And I am a girl that likes logic.
 My style always has roots in things that are practical (no pun intended).
-I think that’s why I like mirrors as accessories.
+I think that’s why I like mirrors in living rooms as accessories.
 They have so many uses within a space.
 The bags come in all sorts of shapes and sizes, and they go with so many different styles.
 So if you are a house plant lover like me get your self over to Not on the Highstreet or Etsy for some great bargains.

 That La Redoute rug

 La Redoute is a great place for home accessories, it seems to be like the french version of Next.
 They do clothes and home accessories.
 They have a rug, that I see everywhere on Pinterest.
-And i want it, or sort of.
+And I want it, or sort of.
 I actually want the version that has the warmer tones in it.
 The one everyone seems to love is the monochrome version.
 But to keep with my warm cuddle of a room feel I think the second one will work better.